Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

-If $G$ is a semisimple matrix Lie group, then it is real algebraic, again, a subgroup of some $\SL(d,\R)$ defined by polynomial equations.
-In this case it is straightforward to describe $g \in G$ as a matrix.
-If $G$ is not a matrix Lie group, then it is more complicated to define a data type to describe $g \in G$.
-In this section, we give a solution based on the Cartan decomposition $G = PK$ and the covering space analysis of $K$ in \Sec{ss:lie}.
+If $G$ is a semisimple algebraic group, then it is straightforward to describe $g \in G$ as a matrix using any particular matrix embedding $G \into \M(d,\R)$.
+If $G$ is semisimple and not algebraic, then it is not a matrix Lie group and it is more complicated to define a data type to describe $g \in G$.
+In this subsection, we give a solution based on the Cartan decomposition $G = PK$ and the covering space analysis of $K$ in \Sec{ss:lie}.

 Let